-Head Housekeeper is the title given to the individual managing the entire Housekeeping department in a hotel.
+Head Housekeeper jobs involve the management of the entire Housekeeping department in a hotel.
 Head Housekeepers can also go by other titles, including Housekeeping Manager, Director of Housekeeping and Executive Housekeeper.

-A Head Housekeeper is primarily responsible for ensuring the cleanliness of a hotel, from public areas (including foyers, hallways, restaurants and event rooms) to individual bedrooms and bathrooms to back of house areas, including offices and corridors.
+Head Housekeeper jobs primarily includes ensuring the cleanliness of a hotel, from public areas (including foyers, hallways, restaurants and event rooms) to individual bedrooms and bathrooms to back of house areas, including offices and corridors.
 Other core functions of a Head Housekeepers job include recruitment, training and development, rota planning, budgeting, stock control and liaising with suppliers.

-A major aspect of any Head Housekeeper role is to liaise and meet with the other department heads and managers to ensure the smooth running of the hotel or venue.
+A major aspect of the role is to liaise and meet with the other department heads and managers to ensure the smooth running of the hotel or venue.
 Often the Head Housekeeper will be the first to be aware of damage or safety issues which need to be discussed and it is their responsibility to report it in a timely and accurate fashion.

-In large establishments, a Head Housekeeper may manage many Housekeepers and Supervisors, while in smaller hotels, there may only be a handful.
-In either case, a Head Housekeeper job involves teamwork, motivating and managing staff and on occasions will involve doing the actual cleaning themselves.
+In large establishments, they may manage many Housekeepers and Supervisors, while in smaller hotels, there may only be a handful.
+In either case, the job involves teamwork, motivating and managing staff and on occasions will involve doing the actual cleaning themselves.

 Other key responsibilities of a Head Housekeeper job include: